Eddie Hurley: Hurley player and baseball management perspectives

 Hurley's hometown paper, the Holyoke Transcript, on the occasion of his passing in 1969, reported a few quotes from previous interviews with Hurley over the years.
 While Hurley respected his bosses, umpire-in-chief Cal Hubbard and A.L.
 President Joe Cronin, he did not fear them.
 According to the Transcript report, "He could tell them off as easily as he could read out a ballplayer.
 That was the Hurley trademark, fearless under fire."

 Hurley said Joe DiMaggio was the greatest ballplayer he ever observed.
 He thought that Ted Williams was the best hitter, and Hurley had great respect for Williams' disposition at the plate.
 According to Hurley in the 1969 Holyoke Transcript report, "He would never look back at an umpire, no matter what you called.
 You could call a strike in the dirt and Williams wouldn't turn around."

 Family

 Ed Hurley married Eileen Mulvihill on February 27, 1933.
-They had three children, Edwin Henry Hurley Jr., Mary Ellen (Doyle) and Anne Marie (Sullivan).
+They had three children, Edwin Henry Hurley Jr., Mary Eileen (Doyle/Mealey) and Anne Marie (Sullivan).
 Hurley died in Boston at 61 on November 12, 1969.